bogdansimion99/cs4245-project/docs/README.md

 </p>

-In the graphs below, it can be seen that for the base and two-stream models the training loss is converging to a local optimum, whereas the loss of the optical flow and classifier only models stagnates right from the start.
+In the graphs below, it can be seen that for the base and two-stream models, the training loss is converging to a local optimum, whereas the loss of the optical flow and classifier-only models stagnates right from the start.
 This fact is also reflected in the validation accuracies.
 Our hypothesis for the behaviour of the optical flow model is similar to our previous hypothesis: the global optimum for the optical flow model is likely so far away from its current local optimum, induced by the pre-trained weights, that it is very hard to escape it with so little data.

 <p float="left">
   <img src="./assets/Models training loss.png" width="300" title="Models training loss" />